 •The EDD will focus on surveying threatening financing risks and the results of a specific supply chain due diligence.

-•Should it be recognized that there is a possibility of a policy violation, EDD must be carried out three months prior to commencing a business transaction.
+•Should it be recognized that there is a possibility of a violation to the Copper Supply Chain Policy, EDD must be carried out three months prior to commencing a business transaction.